LGPS Interactive Pension Simulator

 The 50/50 section is a flexible option to help during times of financial pressure.
 When you opt in, you pay half your normal contributions and in return, you build up half the normal pension for that period.
 Importantly, you retain full life and ill-health cover.
 Our "Work-Life Balance Modeller" allows you to see the exact financial impact of using this option for specific periods of your career.

 Your contribution rate is not a flat rate; it's tiered based on your annual pensionable pay.
 The more you earn, the higher the percentage you contribute.
-This calculator automatically determines your rate based on the pay you enter.
 Pension contributions also receive tax relief.
 This means if you are a basic rate (20%) taxpayer, for every £100 that goes into your pension, it only costs you £80 from your take-home pay because the government effectively pays the other £20.
-Our "Contributions & Benefits" card estimates this for you.

 These are the most powerful levers in your projection.
 For inflation (CPI), the Bank of England's long-term target is 2.0%, which is a sensible default.
 For pay rises, consider your career path.
 If you expect promotions, you might use a higher figure (e.g., 3-4%).
 If you expect to stay in the same role, an assumption closer to the inflation rate (e.g., 2.5%) might be more realistic.
 Try different figures to see how sensitive your projection is to these changes.